bergoid/gt/README.rst

   'gttag' performs the following actions:

   1. The script aborts if:
-          1.1. the current working directory (CWD) is not under version control with git 1.2. the git working tree has no remote upstream branch 1.3. there are uncommited changes in the git working tree 1.4. some commits are not yet pushed to the remote origin
+          1.1. the Current Working Directory (CWD) is not under version control with git 1.2. the git working tree has no remote upstream branch 1.3. there are uncommited changes in the git working tree 1.4. some commits are not yet pushed to the remote origin